MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-admin-conversation-summary.md

 manager: shujoshi
 ---

-# Configure and customize the customer details and recent records cards
+# Configure and customize the customer details and recent cases components on forms

  The **Customer360** and **Recent Records** components, when added to a form, display the customer details and related records on the corresponding application page.
 The **Recent Records** component is added to the Conversation form as **Recent cases** out of the box.
 Use **Recent Cases** to customize the related cases card that's displayed on the Customer Summary page.

-## Add the Customer360 and Recent Records components
+## Add the Customer360 and Recent records components

 Perform the following steps to add the Customer360 and Recent Records components: